 Conducting research and development is central to our business model.
 We have invested and expect to continue to invest significant time and capital in our research and development operations.
 Our research and development expenses were \$17.1 million for the nine months ended September 30, 2012 and were \$13.6 million, \$8.2 million and \$15.5 million during the years ended December 31, 2011, 2010 and 2009, respectively.
-We plan to increase our research and development expenses for the foreseeable future as we seek to continue development of the NanoTab system and ARX-04 and subsequently advance the development of ARX-02 and ARX-03.
+We plan to increase our research and development expenses for the foreseeable future as we seek to continue development of the NanoTab System and ARX-04, and subsequently advance the development of ARX-02 and ARX-03 contingent upon additional funding or identification of corporate partnership resources.